alexeyinkin/eb-1a/2-petition/README.md

 The last thing to prove was that candidates for this membership are judged by established professionals in the field.
-I attached the screenshots from IEEE website about that and
+I attached the screenshots from the IEEE website about that and
 [the profile of the committee chair at the time](https://www.linkedin.com/in/zuhainazakaria/).
 To me, her profile was high.